Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - The generated keys are protected by using Google's [Hardware Security Module (HSM)](https://cloud.google.com/kms/docs/hsm)
   - Generated symmetric keys are also configured to rotate every 30 days

-- When generating something random such as for session IDs, use a cryptographically secure random number generator (RNG).
+- When generating something random such as for session IDs, I used a cryptographically secure random number generator (RNG).
   - Reasons:
     - RNG in computers can be a problem for sensitive actions such as for session identifier, cryptography operations, etc. as they can be very predictable.
       - Hence, RNG in computers are commonly referred to as pseudo-RNG.